Mc-Zen/quill/README.md

   - `slice()` has no `dx` and `dy` parameters anymore.
 Instead, labels are handled through `label` exactly as in `gate()`.
 Also the `wires` parameter is replaced with `n` for consistency with other multi-qubit gates.
   - Swap order of row and column parameters in `annotate()` to make it consistent with built-in Typst functions.
 - Improvements:
-  - Improve layout (allow row/column spacing and min lengths to be specified in em-lenghts).
+  - Improve layout (allow row/column spacing and min lengths to be specified in em-lengths).
   - Automatic bounds computation, even for labels.
   - Improve meter (allow multi-qubit gate meters and respect global (per-circuit) gate padding).d
 - Fixes: